AntonioTorres23/OpenGL_Notes/Parallax Mapping.md

 The general idea of Steep Parallax Mapping is that it divides the total depth range into multiple layers of the same height/depth.
 For each of these layers we sample the depth map, shifting the texture coordinates along the direction of $\color{brown}{\bar{P}}$, until we find a sampled depth value that is less than the depth value of the current layer.
 Take a look at the following image.

 ![[Pasted image 20251113165105.png]]
 We traverse the depth layers from the top down and for each layer we compare its depth value to the depth value stored in the depth map.
-If the layer's depth value is less than the depth map's value it means this layer's part of vector $\color{brown}{\bar{P}}$ is not belwo
+If the layer's depth value is less than the depth map's value it means this layer's part of vector $\color{brown}{\bar{P}}$ is not below the surface.
+We continue this process until the layer's depth is higher than the value stored in the depth map: this point is then below the (displaced) geometric surface.

+In this example we can see the depth map value at the second layer $(D(2) = 0.73)$ is lower than the second layer's